navneetkumaryadav207001/Code-Refactoring-QuixBugs/README.md

 To run both defective versions of a program against their tests, as well as the corrected Python version, use the test driver:

-Updates and Progress (2025)
+🛠️ Current Progress: Debug Agent for QuixBugs
+We are currently building a LangChain-based autonomous debugging agent to automatically fix buggy algorithms in the QuixBugs benchmark.

-✅ Current Changes
+✅ Changes Made So Far
-🔧 Fixed a bug in tester.py to improve reliability and output clarity.
+Fixed a bug in tester.py to ensure accurate and consistent results when testing the algorithms.

-🧠 Added a new AI-based repair agent (debug_agent.py) built using LangChain and Gemini-2:

-Includes tools to read/write code, run programs, search documentation, and analyze errors.

-Uses ReAct-style prompting with LangChain's AgentExecutor.

-Automatically debugs, rewrites, and validates Python implementations.
+Developed debug_agent.py:

+Uses LangChain + Gemini (Google Generative AI) with the ReAct paradigm.

+Equipped with tools for:

+File reading and writing

+Code execution

+Algorithm testing

+Python docs and DuckDuckGo search

+(Optional) Error analysis tools

+Built testall.py:

-🔁 Added testall.py — iterates over all buggy programs and runs the debug agent sequentially.
+Automatically iterates over all buggy programs and invokes the debug agent on each.

-📋 Added testerall2.py — similar to testall.py but with improved logging and visibility for debugging success/failure cases.
+Built testerall2.py:

+Enhanced logging and testing for batch evaluation.

-🧪 Day 1 Observations and Considerations
+🐞 Day 1 Observations & Known Limitations
-⚠️ Agent fails on most graph-based algorithms — this is primarily due to missing or inadequate test cases.
+❌ The agent fails for all graph-based algorithms (e.g., BFS, DFS) due to lack of test coverage.

-🔁 Infinite loops observed in some programs like knapsack — suggests the need for better timeouts or early-stopping logic.
+🔁 Algorithms like Knapsack enter an infinite loop; termination conditions need stricter handling.

-🐢 Agent execution is currently slow, especially without memory or history of past runs.
+🐢 Agent is very slow, especially when invoking search tools or running multiple iterations.

-🔍 Lacks built-in error analysis visualization tools — difficult to trace fix efficacy without manual inspection.

-🧠 RAG and memory mechanisms are not yet implemented — adding them is a consideration for Day 2+.

-Future Plans
-🧠 Integrate Retrieval-Augmented Generation (RAG) to allow context-aware bug fixing using StackOverflow/code snippets.

-🧠 Add memory/history tracking to let the agent recall past attempts and iterate better.

-📈 Visualize fixing success rates and patterns using a dashboard or simple report.

-🧪 Add or improve test cases for currently uncovered or edge-case-heavy algorithms.

-⏱ Optimize for speed and determinism, possibly via caching and smarter iterations.
+❌ No RAG (Retrieval-Augmented Generation) or memory module yet.
+Will be added on Day 2.

+❌ Error analysis tool exists but not actively used in current agent loop.

+⚠️ No model-based validation or confidence metrics implemented.

+🚀 Planned Improvements
+For Day 2:
+Add memory (LangChain Memory or custom implementation).

+Integrate a RAG system to fetch relevant bug fixes/code patterns dynamically.

+Use error pattern analysis to improve early diagnosis.

+Add graph algorithm testcases to tester.py.

+Build a performance dashboard for agent benchmarking.

-Running the Debug Agent
+🧪 Quick Start: Running the Debug Agent bash
-To automatically attempt fixing a specific program:

-bash
 Copy
 Edit
+# Fix a specific algorithm
-python3 debug_agent.py <program_name>
+python debug_agent.py <algorithm_name>

-To run the agent across all programs:
+# Run the agent over all QuixBugs programs

-bash
-Copy
-Edit
-python3 testall.py
+python testall.py
-# or for detailed logs:
-python3 testerall2.py
-Notes
-The debug agent uses LangChain and Gemini as the base LLM for ReAct-style fixing.
-Make sure to configure your environment with a valid GOOGLE_API_KEY.

-vbnet
-Copy
-Edit

-# or for detailed logs:
+# Test all original/fixed programs with enhanced logging
-python3 testerall2.py
+python testerall2.py
-Notes
-The debug agent uses LangChain and Gemini as the base LLM for ReAct-style fixing.
-Make sure to configure your environment with a valid GOOGLE_API_KEY.

-vbnet
 Copy
 Edit